Jerling1989/Weather-Scraper/README.md

 - Here is another example using the city of Chattanooga, Tennessee
 ![CHATTANOOGA](assets/img/read_me/chattanooga.png)

-- When a user mispells a city they will recieve an alert to try the search again.
+- When a user mispells a city they will recieve a Bootstrap alert to try the search again.
 ![TYPO](assets/img/read_me/typo.png)

+- When a user submits a search without filling out the form field they will recieve a Bootstrap alert to enter a city and search again.
 ![NO SEARCH](assets/img/read_me/no-search.png)